chetans9/core-php-admin-panel/README.md

 # core-php-admin-panel
+To access Use:
+username: chetan password: chetan

 An Admin panel written in core php.
 It includes filters and pagination.
-username: chetan password: chetan
+Features :
+	1. Record management :
+		Allows you to Add, Update and Delete information in database.
+		This project uses MysqliDb class.
+That simplifies writting SQL queries.

+	2.User access control :
+		Allows you to create two types of user, admin and superadmin Admin cannot delete information and cannot access/update accounts

+	3.Secure :
+		This project is SQL injection free.